Can I Get a Michigan Medical Marijuana Card for Arthritis?

 Evidence base

-Research published in Pain (the journal of the International Association for the Study of Pain) and Arthritis Care & Research has documented improvement in pain scores and quality of life for arthritis patients using cannabinoids.
+Research published in Pain (the journal of the International Association for the Study of Pain), Arthritis Care & Research, and Rheumatology has documented improvement in pain scores, sleep quality, and overall quality of life for arthritis patients using cannabinoids.
+The 2017 NASEM report classified evidence for cannabis in chronic pain — which encompasses most arthritis pain — as "conclusive or substantial."
+Additional observational data from rheumatology registries show that many arthritis patients report reduced opioid and NSAID use after starting medical cannabis.

 Michigan certification requirements